pabs3/bortport/README.md

 Feel free to implement your own versions of this, and even contribute it to this repo.
 And pull requests are welcome.

 Enjoy.

+Please note: The C++ stuff in 'driver' is faaaar from useable.
+For now its just me experimenting with some libraries to figure out how they work.
+C++ is not my native tounge!